KyWa/mineOps/docs/Git/git-primer.md

 Working Directory - The `working directory` is the directory where you have content that you want to manage with `git`

-Commit - A `commit` is a full snapshot of the contents of your `working directory` of the files tracked by `git`.
+Commit - A `commit` is a full snapshot of the contents of the `working directory` and of the files tracked by `git`.
 A `commit` keeps track of of these changes in a unique hash sometimes called a `SHA`.
 An example of this is: `3f51ebcb621890d47bbf3a3c42bec6bffa360d91`

 Index - The `index` in Git is essentially a staging area.
 This is where snapshots of changes are placed via `git add` before they are `commited`.
 The `index` is crucial to Git as it sits between the `working directory` and all the various `commits` of the repository.